nubenetes/awesome-kubernetes/docs/about.md

 In a service driven IT sector (with ambiguities and many hidden interests) the product is the hours billed by the consultant, being almost irrelevant the content of the job and the delivered quality.
 It is thus difficult not to find technical solutions under the policy of applying "the most difficult, non-standard, slowest and most obfuscated way possible" as a competitive element (the hard way and doing weird things).
 This does not scale.
 Being ambiguous in JDs (not to say dishonest) without clarifying the real content of the job is easy and very well paid.

+**Ambiguities about DevOps term**.
+Developing new ad-hoc devops tools and ad-hoc monitoring solutions should not be the role of the devops specialist.
+A DevOps specialist develops IaC and CI/CD pipelines with standard tools and code, among other responsabilities such as application monitoring.
+The development of devops tools for kubernetes with client-go should be clearly named in a JD as "development of devops tools for kubernetes with client-go" (suitable for a software engineer with client-go skills).

 A tech stack is not relevant compared to the way technology is managed.
 You could have the best tool and run into trouble by taking the risk of applying an unsupported approach. **DevOps principles: People, processes, technology.**

 Avoiding standardization, automation and improvements because rivals do not invest in them is shortsighted.
 It is worrying because there is considerable resistance to change along with employment discrimination to prevent new proposals from succeeding.
 The term DevOps first appeared in 2009.